ConnectedSystems/Streamfall.jl/docs/src/primer.md

 When interactions with other socio-environmental systems are expected, it can become necessary to run each node individually as needed.

+Interactions with these external systems are represented as influencing:

+1. Inflows to a node
+2. Extraction of water from a stream
+3. Additional flux to/from the groundwater system

 The following pattern can be used in such a context: